 Dinner on the Wilderness Explorer

 We were all amazed at just how good the food was!
-Each meal is three courses, and there’s a choice of meat, fish, or veggie main course for dinner.
-(Tip: you can ask for half of one entrée and half of another, or even try all three!
-Lots of us did this so we could get a taste of everything.)
+Each meal consists of three courses, and there’s a choice of meat, fish, or veggie main course for dinner.

-After dinner, we all gathered back in the lounge for cocktails and to get more of an orientation on what to expect over the next week from our Expedition Leader.
+After dinner, we all gathered back in the lounge for cocktails and to listen to an orientation from our Expedition Leader on what to expect over the next week.

 Orientation to UnCruise Adventures